How Much Does a Kitchen Remodel Cost?

 Questions to Ask About Kitchen Remodeling

 A trusted general contractor can be an invaluable partner in the remodeling process, helping keep everything in perspective and keeping much of the stress at bay.
 To choose the right contractor, homeowners can ask friends, relatives, and neighbors for recommendations; ask the contractor for references; actually call the references; and hire the contractor whose style and manner feel like the best fit.
-Homeowners will also want to remember that the contractor will be spending a lot of time in their home, so comfort with the contractor is important.
-Before getting started, homeowners can get answers to the following questions:
+Homeowners will also want to ask several important questions to each professional they’re considering hiring.

 - Are you licensed and insured?
 Do you have liability insurance?